 An important aspect to consider about the share capital of a Canadian company is that there are no restrictions related to the types of shares it can issue, however, when only a single type of shares is issued, these must have the following rights attached to them:

-- they must grant a voting right to those holding them;
+- a voting right to those holding them;

-- they must grant the right to the division of assets in case the company is dissolved.
+- the right to the division of assets in case the company is dissolved.

 The share structure and the share capital structure of a company can be modified by amending the company’s Articles of Association.